Shaikh-Rehan-Shakil/fetch/README.md

-# Fetch a neofetch clone.
+# Fetch, a neofetch clone.

 Fetch is a neofetch clone made by me in bash.
 I made this program to learn bash more in depth it's not practical but just a fun project.